Anoncheg1/pinyin-isearch/README.md

 Features:
 - white spaces are ignored between syllables
 - tone required only in first syllable in text: Zhēn de ma
+- should not conflict with other isearch modes

 # Known issues
 it jumps from original position when you enter characters.
 (TODO will